The official blog of the Lung Institute.

 Most 6-minute walk tests are performed twice.
 Your first test occurs prior to receiving therapeutic interventions, and the second afterward.
 Performing the test twice helps your doctor determine if you have experienced significant improvement in functional status, such as in your ability to perform daily tasks.

 One of the goals of receiving medical treatment for COPD is to be able to walk farther during the second test.
 In fact, there are studies showing that people who underwent exercise, diaphragmatic strength training and other medical treatments actually increased the distance they walked during the second test.
 While the 6-minute walk test is a useful tool, the test should only be performed under medical supervision at a medical facility.

 Along with lung function testing and exercise testing, such as the 6-minute walk test for COPD, you and your doctor will work together to develop the best COPD treatment plan for you.
-This plan could include medications, inhalers, supplements, oxygen therapy, exercise, diet and alternative therapies, like stem cell treatment.
+This plan could include medications, inhalers, supplements, oxygen therapy, exercise, diet and alternative therapies, like cellular therapy.

-Stem cell therapy works to promote healing from within the lungs.
-In fact, many people with COPD, who had trouble performing daily tasks, found that they improved after receiving stem cell treatment.
+Cellular therapy works to promote healing from within the lungs.
+In fact, many people with COPD, who had trouble performing daily tasks, found that they improved after receiving cellular therapy.
 Now, these patients are able to climb a flight of stairs, cook a meal, do household chores and even exercise with more ease.